 As a user, if you log into your device in Ohio, and then 20 minutes later your device is logged in across the world in Greece with the same credentials, monitoring done to support ZTNA would be able to flag this as malicious.
 The constant contextual checks will identify that an employee can't be in those two locations 20 minutes apart.
 Check out a quick snip from our VP of Cybersecurity Services, Stephen Jones:

-Last year on this topic, we published a blog illustrating actionable steps an organization should take to implement Zero Trust.
+Last year on this topic, we published a blog illustrating actionable steps an organization should take to implement a Zero Trust network architecture.
 These steps include;

 - Protecting Your Vault of Data